ctwhite/concur/README.md

 * **`concur-exec.el`** (formerly `concur-proc.el`): For running external OS commands asynchronously.
   * `concur-exec-process`: A low-level function to start an external process and get a promise that resolves with detailed results (stdout, stderr, exit code).
-  * `concur-exec-command`: A higher-level convenience function that takes a command string (or list), handles argument parsing, and returns a promise typically resolving with the command's stdout.
+  * `concur:command`: A higher-level convenience function that takes a command string (or list), handles argument parsing, and returns a promise typically resolving with the command's stdout.
-  * `def-concur-command`: A macro to easily define new, reusable interactive or non-interactive Emacs commands that execute external programs asynchronously.
+  * `concur:define-command!`: A macro to easily define new, reusable interactive or non-interactive Emacs commands that execute external programs asynchronously.
-  * `concur-pipe`: A macro to chain multiple asynchronous commands, piping the stdout of one to the stdin of the next, similar to shell pipes.
+  * `concur-pipe!`: A macro to chain multiple asynchronous commands, piping the stdout of one to the stdin of the next, similar to shell pipes.

 * **`concur-cancel.el`** (Assumed Dependency): Provides cancellation token support, allowing for cooperative cancellation of asynchronous operations.